sap-tutorials/Tutorials/tutorials/cp-cf-add-entitlement/cp-cf-add-entitlement.md

 [ACCORDION-END]
 [ACCORDION-BEGIN [Step: ](Add a SAP Hana Service Entitlement to the Subaccount)]

+In this step we will add a new service plan to a subaccount.
+Depending on when you created the SAP Cloud Platform account, this entitlement might already be assigned to the subaccount.

 1. You can use the filter box if you see too many entries to find the entitlement you are looking for.
 Click on **Configure Entitlements** to switch the table into edit mode.

     ![findentitlement](findentitlement.png)